Homemade Ranch Seasoning Recipe (With a Secret Ingredient)

 Instructions

-- In an 8-ounce mason jar, add 100 g buttermilk powder, 40 g garlic powder, 20 g onion powder, 12 g sea salt, 10 g umami seasoning, 2 tsp dried dill, and 2 tsp dried parsley.
-Add a lid to the mason jar and shake well.
-Stir with a spoon if any ingredients don't fully disperse.
+- In a medium-sized mixing bowl, add 100 g buttermilk powder, 40 g garlic powder, 20 g onion powder, 12 g sea salt, 10 g umami seasoning, 2 tsp dried dill, and 2 tsp dried parsley.
+Whisk together until fully combined.

-- Keep jar of seasoning (and any leftover buttermilk powder) in the fridge.
+- Transfer seasoning to two 8-ounce mason jars fitted with spice shaker lids.
+Keep jars of seasoning (and any leftover buttermilk powder) in the fridge.
 Mixture will keep as long as the powdered buttermilk, which is 6-12 months after the container is opened.

 Notes